obscaenvs/upsync/README.md

 An [`fswatch`](https://github.com/emcrisostomo/fswatch)-based `bash`-script that, based on a dot file `.upsync` in a directory with the correct credentials, watches the directory for changes and takes the specified upload action.
 This script is immature and essentially just a configurable wrapper for `fswatch`.

+# License
+This is licensed under the ["Simplified BSD license"](https://en.wikipedia.org/wiki/BSD_licenses#2-clause_license_.28.22Simplified_BSD_License.22_or_.22FreeBSD_License.22.29) in OSI parlance.

 # Version details